Limited Liability Company: Advantages and Disadvantages + How To Form an LLC

 Lack of Flexibility

 Another potential disadvantage of an LLC is that it may lack the flexibility of a sole proprietorship or partnership.
-For example, with this business entity, you must have a written LLC operating agreement that outlines the rights and responsibilities of the members.
+For example, with this separate legal entity, you must have a written LLC operating agreement that outlines the rights and responsibilities of the members.
 This can be inflexible for some businesses.

 Limited Life